What Are the Online Nursing Education Prerequisites in Texas?

 Certification requires holders to maintain the criteria required at the time of initial certification to continue to remain eligible.

-RN licensing in Texas costs$100 for license by examination and $200 to enter the exam.
+RN licensing in Texas costs $100 for license by examination and $200 to enter the exam.
 License by endorsement is $186.
-CNE costs the same no matter where you are: this is $400 for NLN members; $500 for non-members.
+CNE costs the same no matter where you are: this is $400 for NLN members and $500 for non-members.

 Who Hires Nurse Educators in Texas?